-The National Fall Sing, Remembering 9/11 is a commemorative concert that honors America's past and celebrates the future through music.
+The National Memorial Concert, Remembering 9/11 is a commemorative concert that honors America's past and celebrates the future through music.
 Carnegie Hall, located in New York City, is one of the most iconic and famous performance venues in the world.

 September 11, 2001 was one of the most tragic days in our nation's history.
 It influenced the world.
 You remember where you were and what you were doing that day.
 Yet most high school students were not even born when September 11 happened.
 This opportunity allows students to learn about the events of that day in a meaningful and personal way.